ORBIT: FAQs

 How do I make SNP mutations?

 We recommend you do this simply by transforming an oligo without the attB site or the integrating plasmid.
 In this way, you can use the ORBIT helper plasmid just for its first inducible module: oligo recombineering.
 Efficiency should be relatively high and colonies will have to be screened by PCR.
 Design a PCR primer such that the 3' end of the fwd primer (or rev) is directly on the mutated base.
 The primer will not extend if that basepair is not formed.
 See [this resource] for details.
 The ORBIT plasmid was not designed for doing this type of oligo recombineering, but it is effective and unlike some other tools the helper plasmid can be removed with sacB.
+Note that you should use V1 helper plasmids for introducing SNPs, because they have a dominant negative mutL allele, which increases the efficiency of these types of mutations.
+V2 plasmids do not have mutL and will not work as well for oligo recombineering of this kind.

 Integrating plasmids